andregalastri/galastri-dark-theme-for-vscode/README.md

 - CSON

 ### Suggestions and bug reports are much appreciated :)
 Found some inconsistency?
-A bug or a fix?
+A bug or or improvement?
 Want me to add more syntaxes?
 Open a issue and tell me how to improve! ❤

 And please, whenever possible, provide me some code examples for my better understanding.

 ---

 ## Installation:
+- Just search for "Galastri" in the VSCode's Marketplace and install it!

+or

-- Clone or download this repository inside one of this folders:<br>
+- Clone (or download and extract) this repository inside one of this folders:<br>
   **Linux**: `$HOME/.vscode/extensions/`<br>
   **Windows**: `%APPDATA%\Microsoft\Visual Studio Code\extensions\`